Loca0307/iLoca/README.md

 3) Go to link "http://localhost:3000" to see the build

+FOR BOTH(docker-compose):
+1) docker compose up --build, to run the containers
+2) docker compose down, to shut it down
 # Postgre

 1) Install `PostGre` on your pc to use the database